Inflation cooled more than expected in November - KESQ

 By Alicia Wallace, CNN

-Inflation as measured by the Consumer Price Index cooled considerably in November and is at its lowest level in almost a year.
+Tuesday brought some encouraging news on the stubbornly high prices that have weighed down Americans: Inflation as measured by the Consumer Price Index cooled considerably in November and is at its lowest level in nearly a year.

 Prices rose 7.1% annually in November, down from 7.7% in October, according to the Bureau of Labor Statistics’ closely watched index, which measures the change in prices paid by consumers for goods and services.